alessiorubicini/alessiorubicini.github.io/filmmaker.md

 <div class="post-meta">
 	Web series • June 2022
 </div>
 A web series for the University of Camerino 2022/23 communication campaign which tells new students about life within the university.
-Project realized as part of the Communication and Digital Marketing course of prof. Ugo Esposito.
+Project realized as part of the Communication and Digital Marketing course prof. Ugo Esposito.

 ### [📹 iPhone 11 Cinematic: Rocca dei Borgia](https://www.youtube.com/watch?v=nlZNdY7Bsfs)
 <div class="post-meta">